iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Basic transpilation
 ~~~~~~~~~~~~~~~~~~~

-On IQM quantum computers without computational resonators
+You can use the default Qiskit transpiler on IQM quantum computers with both
-(the IQM Crystal architecture), we can use the default Qiskit transpiler.
+the Crystal and the Star architectures.
 Starting from the :ref:`GHZ circuit <GHZ_circuit>` we created above:

 .. code-block:: python